Successor Feature Representations: Abstract

 \section{Abstract}

 Transfer in Reinforcement Learning aims to improve learning performance on target tasks using knowledge from experienced source tasks.
-Successor features (SF) are a prominent transfer mechanism in domains where the reward function changes between tasks.
+Successor Representations (SR) and their extension Successor Features (SF) are prominent transfer mechanisms in domains where reward functions change between tasks.
 They reevaluate the expected return of previously learned policies in a new target task to transfer their knowledge.
-A limiting factor of the SF framework is its assumption that rewards linearly decompose into successor features and a reward weight vector.
-We propose a novel SF mechanism, $\xi$-learning, based on learning the cumulative discounted probability of successor features.
-Crucially, $\xi$-learning allows to reevaluate the expected return of policies for general reward functions.
-We introduce two $\xi$-learning variations, prove its convergence, and provide a guarantee on its transfer performance.
-Experimental evaluations based on $\xi$-learning with function approximation demonstrate the prominent advantage of $\xi$-learning over available mechanisms not only for general reward functions, but also in the case of linearly decomposable reward functions.
+The SF framework extended SR by linearly decomposing rewards into successor features and a reward weight vector allowing their application in high-dimensional tasks.
+But this came with the cost of having a linear relationship between reward functions and successor features, limiting its application to tasks where such a linear relationship exists.
+We propose a novel formulation of SR based on learning the cumulative discounted probability of successor features, called Successor Feature Representations (SFR).
+Crucially, SFR allows to reevaluate the expected return of policies for general reward functions.
+We introduce different SFR variations, prove its convergence, and provide a guarantee on its transfer performance.
+Experimental evaluations based on SFR with function approximation demonstrate its advantage over SF not only for general reward functions, but also in the case of linearly decomposable reward functions.